tkssharma/nodejs-graphql-world/README.md

 Node JS Graphql World using Yoga, Apollo and Prisma

- Building Graphql APIs using different possiable way
+ Building Graphql APIs using different possible way

  - using nestjs
  - using express and typescript + express graphql server